-That's pretty awesome, actually.
-Everybody loves to tell themselves they've got a novel in them, but the fraction of people who actually undertake the task of writing it is small.
-The fraction who complete it, after recognizing the scope of the task, is vanishingly small.
+That is genuinely awesome.
+Everybody loves to tell themselves they've got a novel in them, or a memoir, or a how-to manual, but the fraction of people who actually undertake to write it is small.
+The fraction who persevere to completion is vanishingly small.

 Already you are in elite company.

-Most writers' next question is, is it any good?
-Sometimes, when you remember the exhilaration of writing a scene that had you captivated, or the pride of reaching the end, you probably think it is.
-Other days, when you remember your day job has nothing to do with writing novels, when you hear how hard getting published is, or when an agent sends you a rejection letter, you probably feel that it isn't.
+Most writers' then wonder, is it any good?
+When you remember the exhilaration of writing a scene that had you captivated, or the pride of completing the manuscript, you may well think it is.
+Other days, when you remember your day job has nothing to do with writing, when you hear how hard getting published is, or when an agent sends you a rejection letter, you may feel it isn't.

 That's what developmental editors are for.
-I don't fix it for you, but I help you see what needs fixing in the areas of writing craft, character development, and story structure.
-Click on over to Editing to learn how the process works, or to Contact if you have any questions.
+I help you see what needs fixing in the areas of writing craft, character development, story structure, and overall organization.
+I help you understand what to do to make sure your book really is good.